Gloucester Corporation Light Railways

 Gloucester Tramways tram conductor Edwardian

-Another blow-up of the photo of No 10 above, this time showing the conductor, in single-breasted jacket and with a cap bearing a municipal-device cap badge and a 'Conductor' grade badge.
+Another blow-up of the photograph of No 10 above, this time showing the conductor, who is wearing a single-breasted jacket with stand-up collars, along with a cap bearing a municipal-device cap badge and a 'Conductor' grade badge.
 His right-hand collar clearly bears the letter 'R', the last initial of the official system title — 'G C L R' — Gloucester Corporation Light Railways.
 He is possibly Employee No 30.

 Gloucester Corporation Tramways cap badge

-Gloucester Corporation Tramways municipal-device cap badge — nickel.
+Gloucester Corporation municipal-device cap badge — nickel.
 Author's Collection.

 Gloucester Corporation Tramways cap badges